harishanandan555/nxticker/TERMS_OF_SERVICE.md

 ## 13. Assignment

-User may not assign rights or obligations without prior written consent of NxTicker.
+User may not assign rights or obligations without prior written consent of NXTicker.

 ## 14. Entire Agreement

 These Terms constitute the entire agreement between the Parties with respect to the subject matter and supersede prior agreements or understandings.

----

-**Copyright © Conglorean Datalabs and Media Private Limited, 2025.
-All rights reserved.**